markgregg/multi-select/README.md

 * clearIcon - alternative icon to the X
 * maxDropDownHeight - the maximium hieght of the options dropdown
 * minDropDownWidth - the minimum width of the option dropdown
-* searchTextLength - the length of text at which to look for matches
+* searchStartLength - the length of text at which to look for matches
 * styles - allows styles to be set for the different components

 ## DataSources